 You can set a blog up with Bluehost for less than $3/month today.
 When I first set up Financial Samurai, it cost me $1,500.

 I love blogging because it’s cheap and easy to start and has endless scale.
 With 3 billion people online and growing, the upside potential is unlimited.
 Further, you only need a little bit of the internet to make a fortune.

 About the Author: Sam started Financial Samurai in 2009 as a way to make sense of the financial crisis.
-He proceeded to spend the next 13 years after attending The College of William & Mary and UC Berkeley for b-school working at a couple bulge bracket firms.
+He proceeded to spend the next 13 years after attending The College of William & Mary working at a couple bulge bracket firms.
 He owns properties in San Francisco, Lake Tahoe, and Honolulu.

-In 2012, Sam was able to retire at the age of 34 largely due to his investments that now generate roughly $220,000 a year in passive income, much of it thanks to real estate crowdfunding.
-He spends time playing tennis, hanging out with family, consulting for leading fintech companies and writing online to help others achieve financial freedom.
+In 2012, Sam was able to retire at the age of 34 largely due to his investments that now generate roughly $265,000 a year in passive income, much of it thanks to real estate crowdfunding.
+His family means everything to him.